hlascelles/karina_personal_website/_posts/kitchen/2016-01-01-quinoa-lentil-tahini-goodness.md

 * 200g of goat feta
 <nbsp></nbsp>
 * cherry tomatoes
-* parsley
+* herbs (parsley, mint)

 **Methods:**

 * Start boiling lentils and quinoa in separate pots.
 * To make the sauce: squeeze the lemon juice, add tahini and nutritional yeast, add crushed garlic and black pepper.
 * Finely chop the onion.
-Pre-heat a large pan and start sauteing the onions.
+Preheat a large pan, add a splash of olive oil, start sauteing the onions.
 * Finely chop the bell pepper and add it to the pan.
 * Chop sun dried tomatoes and add them to the pan.
 Add the capers too.
-* Add cooked lentils and the sauce into the pan.
 * Let it cook for a bit.
-In the meantime finely chop the parsley and half the tomatoes.
+In the meantime half the tomatoes and finely chop the herbs.
-* Finally add cubed feta and turn off the heat.
+* Add cooked lentils to the pan.
+* Mix the sauce, add a bit of water to loosen it up.
+Add the sauce into the pan and mix everything.
+* Turn off the heat and crumble the feta into the pan.
+Gently mix it in..
-* Serve a plate of quinoa, topped with lentils, cherry tomatoes and parsley.
+* Serve a plate of quinoa, topped with lentils, cherry tomatoes and herbs.

 **Inspired by** my friends Brian and Mary-Beth.